Healthy Sewers Initiative

 Fats, Oils, and Grease (FOG)

-To properly dispose of FOG products, mix them with absorbent waste materials like paper towels, coffee grounds, or kitty litter and place it in the trash.
-Also, make sure to wipe food scraps from plates and pans and dump them in the trash rather than your garbage disposal.
+To properly dispose of FOG products, let the FOG cool and then place it into your organic waste bin, where it may be properly disposed of.
+Also, make sure to wipe food scraps from plates and pans and dump them in the compost or organic waste bin, rather than your garbage disposal.

 Personal Hygiene Products